-While our IV approach is designed to tease out causal relationships between fund holdings and credit risk, it is desirable to also examine exogenous shocks to fund holdings.
-To this end, following Adelino, Cheong, Choi, and Oh (2021), we focus on the mechanism by which Morningstar assigns an overall star rating to funds when they turn five years old, which arguably creates an exogenous shock to such funds' flows.
+To complement our IV approach, we utilize a quasi-natural experiment to examine exogenous shocks to fund holdings.
+Following Adelino, Cheong, Choi, and Oh (2022), we focus on the mechanism by which Morningstar assigns an overall star rating to funds when they turn five years old, which is based on stale information and arguably creates an exogenous shock to such funds' flows and holdings.
 Morningstar constructs its overall star rating for each share class using three-, five-, and ten-year star ratings.
 For each time horizon, the star rating is calculated by ranking the share class's Morningstar risk-adjusted return (MRAR) among its category peers over the specified period, with the top 10% rated 5 stars, the next 22.5% 4 stars, and so on.
 For share classes aged between 36 months and 59 months, five- or ten-year rating cannot be constructed, so the overall rating consists entirely of the three-year star rating.
 When a share class turns five, however, a new five-year star rating is introduced.
 To calculate the overall rating, Morningstar now takes a weighted average of the three- and five-year star ratings with weights of 40% and 60%, respectively, rounding to the nearest integer to determine the overall rating.
-This means that, even though the three-year star rating remains unchanged when the fund turns five, the share class could still be upgraded or downgraded on the basis of the new five-year star rating.
+This means that, even though the three-year star rating remains unchanged when the fund turns five, the share class could still be upgraded or downgraded on the basis of the new fiveyear star rating.
 Importantly, any difference in risk-adjusted performance that leads to an upgrade or downgrade stems from how a share class performed between three and five years from the time of rating publication and is thus stale news, unlikely to be correlated with the fundamentals of current holdings.
-Yet, if investors focus on the overall star rating, as is found to be the case in Ben-David, Li, Rossi, and Song (2021), Evans and Sun (2021) and Reuter and Zitzewitz (2021), investor flows may nevertheless respond.
+Yet, if investors focus on the overall star rating, as is found to be the case in Ben-David, Li, Rossi, and Song (2022), Evans and Sun (2021) and Reuter and Zitzewitz (2021), investor flows may nevertheless respond.

-&lt;sup>15 In Table A.2, we consider shorter return horizons of one and six months, respectively, and re-estimate Table 3 Panel B. Results are qualitatively unchanged.
+16 In Table A.2, we consider shorter return horizons of one and six months, respectively, and re-estimate Table 3 Panel B. Results are qualitatively unchanged.